cyberbyshantall/web-security-basics-lab/README.md

 # OWASP Juice Shop Challenges

-This repository contains my hands-on practice solving security challenges from the OWASP Juice Shop — a purposely vulnerable web application used to learn web security testing and hacking techniques.
+This repository contains my hands-on practice solving security challenges from the OWASP Juice Shop — a purposely vulnerable web application used to learn web security testing and hacking techniques.This project reflects foundational cybersecurity learning before transitioning into the GRC track.

 ## Challenges Completed